Karen – qualified counsellor, member of the BACP

 Through helping students with difficult events in their lives I then decided I wanted to train as a counsellor.
 I have since volunteered for a charity that offers counselling to adults often with complex needs, who couldn’t otherwise access counselling due to low income.

 The issues have been varied such as addictions, anxiety, depression, childhood issues, abuse, and bereavement.

 I then trained with cruse bereavement and worked with some clients from their waiting list on a voluntary basis.
 Further training has been with the foundation for Infant Loss.

-I also run my own private practice offering 1-1 counselling, couples counselling, working with young people as well as working with groups that offer support to others.
+I run my own private practice offering 1-1 counselling for individuals, couples, young people as well as working with groups.
 I have developed and run a Loss & Bereavement group in conjunction with Oakwood Surgery Practice Practice Health Champions, who secured funding from the big Lottery fund.
 A group for anxiety usually runs @ LS26

 - Working with Special Needs ie Autism, ADHD, Learning difficulties & emotional issues.